 Seemingly, the only modern vehicles moving are occasional domestic tourists on a weekend cruise of the countryside, stopping for 10 minutes to check-out the church, and then go.

 One such visitor got out of her car as I was sitting at the outdoor table of the village shop, having a beer.

-I had hitchhiked with a young couple on weekend drive from Bucharest.
+Directionless: I’d hitchhiked with a young couple on weekend drive from Bucharest.

-And I fumbled to remember enough Spanish from years ago in Latin America; but we managed on a simple level.
+And I fumbled to remember enough Spanish from years ago in Latin America, but we managed on a simple level.

-However, the first ride – that young couple – took me all the way to Botiza (lucky, since it was well off the main route).
+However, the first ride – the young Romanian couple – took me all the way to Botiza (luckily, since it’s well-off the main route).

 And it was also the couple who found me a local home-stay, before continuing their trip.